-- B. A branch campus is typically considered an additional location of an institution that is geographically apart and independent of the main campus of the institution and typically: - 1. is permanent in nature; - 2. offers courses in educational programs leading to a degree, certificate, or other recognized educational credential; - 3. has its own faculty and administrative or supervisory organization; and - 4. has its own budgetary and hiring authority. - C. An additional location is typically considered a facility geographically apart from the main campus of the institution at which the institution offers at least 50 percent of a program and may qualify as a branch campus. - D. An extension ordinarily does not offer a complete program of study leading to an academic credential.
+- B. A branch campus, or similarly functioning entity, is an additional location of an institution that is geographically apart and independent of the main campus of the institution and: - 1. is permanent in nature; - 2. offers courses in educational programs leading to a degree, certificate, or other recognized educational credential; - 3. has its own faculty and administrative or supervisory organization; and - 4. has its own budgetary and hiring authority. - C. An additional location, or similarly functioning entity, is a facility geographically apart from the main campus of the institution at which the institution offers at least 50 percent of a program and may qualify as a branch campus. - D. An extension ordinarily does not offer a complete program of study leading to an academic credential.
 Extension activities may include courses in programs offered for credit off-campus or through continuing education, evening, or weekend divisions. - E. In extension and similar services, on-campus faculty have a substantive role in the design and implementation of programs.